acolombo11/progress-indicator-view/README.md

     app:piv_unselectedColor="@color/colorPrimaryDark" />
 ```

 There are also a few `ProgressIndicatorView` specific attributes.
 They can be accessed in XML under the same prefix, `piv_`, and in kotlin/java through their respective getters/setters.
-The first group of attributes replicate the `ProgressBar`'ones, while the following are all flags defining the behavior of the component:
+The first group of attributes replicate the `ProgressBar` ones, while the others are boolean flags defining the behavior of the component:

 name             | format  | default | description
 ---------------- | ------- | ------- | ------------------